Time slips through my fingers...

 Where's the love gone?

 Cooper left his bike at the curb, stumbled as he stepped away from it, his vision still blurred, the headache a relentless web of pain.
 He put his hands to his temples and tried to work through this.
 He could fix it.
 Beth's voice mail had been frantic, she was taking the responsibility for this cluster fuck, he'd let her take it, make apologies for the misunderstanding, put it back together.
 No reason she ever had to know about Gemma.
 He hadn't showered, could Beth smell the sex, smell another woman?
+Had there been one?
+He smelled rank but he'd vomited more than once.
+He was staggering just standing there.

 He punched in the security code twice, and twice it failed.
 Someone had changed it.
 Swearing quietly, Cooper stepped back, looked up at the house, the second story an illusion toppling on him.
 He could get in from the back but it wouldn't be easy, and it would mean climbing a fence.
+He couldn't climb a fence even a fence about a foot tall.

 "You should leave."
 The voice was steady, cool, and close.